aazaff/teachPaleobiology/GitTutorial/gitApple.md

 <a href="url"><img src="https://raw.githubusercontent.com/aazaff/teachPaleobiology/master/GitTutorial/gitWindows/Figure2.PNG" align="center" height="450" width="500" ></a>

 Step 3: Your profile should currently be empty of any repositories, public activity, or contributions.
-Do nothing and proceed to the next step, [Downloading Git](#downloading-git)
+Do nothing and proceed to the next step.

 <a href="url"><img src="https://raw.githubusercontent.com/aazaff/teachPaleobiology/master/GitTutorial/gitWindows/Figure3.PNG" align="center" height="450" width="500" ></a>